-A range of Tiaki Promise materials will be provided free of charge to New Zealand tourism organisations, including a brochure and supporting video.
-The resources will initially be available in English, Te Reo Māori, German and Chinese, with more languages to follow.
+A range of Tiaki Promise materials is available free of charge to New Zealand tourism organisations, including a brochure and supporting video.
+The resources are available in English, Te Reo Māori, German and Chinese, with more languages to follow.

 The seven stakeholder organisations will promote The Tiaki Promise to their customers, trade partners and staff, ensuring messaging is reinforced at visitor touchpoints across the country and around the world.
 Kiwis are able to show their support on social media using #tiakipromise.

-The Tiaki Promise will be promoted through high traffic site newzealand.com as well as www.tiakinewzealand.com and on Air New Zealand’s international services.
+The Tiaki Promise is being promoted through high traffic site newzealand.com as well as www.tiakinewzealand.com and on Air New Zealand’s international services.
 Tiaki Promise video content will also be made available to other international carriers to New Zealand, helping to spread the word to visitors as they embark on their journeys.

 Find out more at www.tiakinewzealand.com and share your support by using #tiakipromise.